 It's no good developing a strategy if you don't implement it successfully, and this is where many people go astray.

-See our articles on VMOST Analysis and the Balanced Scorecard for ways of bridging the gap between strategy development and implementation, and our Project Management section for the techniques you'll need to use to implement strategy successfully.
+See our articles on VMOST Analysis and the Balanced Scorecard for ways to bridge the gap between strategy development and implementation, and our Project Management menu for more techniques you can use to implement strategy successfully.

 Your strategy tells you how you'll achieve success, no matter how that success is defined.
 And whether you're developing a strategy at the personal, team or organizational level, the process is as important as the outcome.